Decentralised-Autonomous-Institutions/Chiti/docs/protocol-specs/0_Protocol.md

 Here blockspace acts as a reserviour of culture.
 It is also used in future processes to help shape the outcome as a form of feedback mechanism.

 ## What is the vision of a future beyond the protocol?
-The vision of the project is to help aid establish Dharma.
+The vision of the project is to help systems establish Dharma.
 Here Dharma can be loosely translated in English to "intrinsic responsibility".
 >“Intrinsic responsibility” means that the system is designed to send feedback about the consequences of decision making directly and quickly and compellingly to the decision makers. - Donella Medows, Systems Thinking

 The vision of the protocol is to provide a tool for systems to help instill intrinsic responsibility within its citizens.
 This may initially require the usage of heavy technology in order to bring current systems in order, however, I believe...